pipipeach/JHU_GettingCleaningData/README.md

 **STEP 2:**
 - download "run_analysis.R"
-- source the script "run_analysis.R", in R or Rstudio sofware
+- source the script "run_analysis.R", in R or RStudio
 - edit the **data.dir = path.expand("~/to/your/directory")**

-- 2.1 Now you can run the script it will:
-Download the [unzipped folder](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in your working directory by running the R script.
+- Now you can run the script it will, download and unzip the [unzipped folder](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in your working directory by running the R script.

 **STEP 3:**
-- 3.1 The script, "run_analysis.R", will also open the the "run_analysis.R" file into the working directory.
+- The script, "run_analysis.R", will also open the the "run_analysis.R" file into the working directory.

-To run the R script one must have the following files in their working directory, make sure have edited the **data.dir = path.expand("~/to/your/directory")**
+Santity check: you should have the following files in your working directory, if not edit the line the **data.dir = path.expand("~/to/your/directory"): **
 - /train/X_train.txt
 - /test/X_test.txt
 - features.txt